 select * from student_details2

-Now, we will implement in it SQL server.
+Let us implement in it the SQL server.

 select * from student_details1